Pipe failure can cause damage to floors, walls, and even foundations.

 Cross-linked polyethylene, nicknamed "PEX," has become the new standard when lining the interior walls of your home with fresh water lines.
 When a home needs to have water lines replaced because their old lines have corroded and slowly rusted away, PEX piping and copper are the two most popular materials used today to re-pipe your home.

 PEX, or cross-linked polyethylene, has been used for decades but is new to homeowners in the United States.
 Developed in Europe, the piping was first used in the United States in 1984, and to this day it holds its ranking as the preferred material used to run portable water lines.

-A corrosion free pipe, which offers better tasting water when compared to the metallic taste that comes along with copper water lines; it has the ability to expand and maintain a healthy lining when faced with freezing temperatures.
-Having durable water lines that will last longer than 30 years can be achieved with the installation of cross linked polyethylene material used for PEX re-piping projects.
+A corrosion-free pipe, which offers better-tasting water when compared to the metallic taste that comes along with copper water lines, PEX has the ability to expand and maintain a healthy lining when faced with freezing temperatures.
+Having durable water lines that will last longer than 30 years can be achieved with the installation of cross-linked polyethylene material used for re-piping projects.

-Here at Allied Foundation, we specialize in replacing old water lines with updated PEX water lines.
-For more questions or for a free estimate, give us a call!
+Here at Allied Foundation, we specialize in replacing old water lines with updated PEX water lines in home located in Houston and surrounding areas.
+For more questions or for a free estimate, just give us a call.

 Alvin, Angleton, Baytown, Clear Lake, Conroe, Crosby, Dayton, Deer Park, Friendswood, Galveston, Houston, Humble, Katy, Kingwood, La Porte, Lake Jackson, League City, Liberty, Magnolia, Missouri, Pasadena, Pearland, Richmond, Spring, Stafford, Sugar Land, Texas City, Tomball, Woodlands, and all other surrounding areas.